icse-2025/PyCT-Influence-Cnn/README.md

 # DNN Concolic Testing with CNN

-The main objective of PyCT is to produce as a minimum number of different input arguments to achieve as much coverage of the target function as possible by feeding the produced arguments one in an iteration.
-The currently supported input arguments can only be integers or strings.
-Other types of arguments may be supported in the future.
 This project implements concolic testing on a convolutional neural network (CNN) using SHAP values to analyze and explore critical decision points in neural networks.

 ## Prerequisites